 Q) Wow, it seems complicated.
 Don't you think it'd just be better to adopt some sort of regular backup system for my PC so I could use that to handle restoring files to a new one when the disaster hits and I have to face all of this?

 Indeed, yes I do.
 But it really isn't that complicated if the old system is still working when you make a transfer.
 The problem is that people don't make a backup AND they only think about this problem AFTER the system has completely died and files are all gone.
 That's the REAL problem.
-You can save yourself all this work if you take care up front to make some sort of backup copies, or you can pay the $15 (180HD) or $10 for new downloads per title.
+You can save yourself all this work if you take care up front to make some sort of backup copies.
+Downloads are no longer available.
+Start a subscription and acccess all of the videos for one low price per month.